g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

 * `mkdir`: This command is short for "make directory".
 It is used to create a new directory folder (Socket-Chat-App) in the file system.
 The `cd` command is used to enter into the directory.
 * `npm init -y`: This command initializes a new Node.js project in the current directory.
 The `-y` flag is used to automatically accept default values for all prompts during the initialization process, effectively creating a default `package.json` file without requiring user input.

-### Installing Socket.io Package
+### Installing Library Package
-Socket.IO can be installed via npm, which is included with Node.js by default.
+Socket.io can be installed via npm, which is included with Node.js by default.
 ```bash
 npm install socket.io
 ```